MJAlexander/fb-migration-bayes/README.md

 # A Bayesian model to produce nowcasts of migrant stocks using Facebook and ACS data

 Code and materials for 'Combining social media and survey data to nowcast migrant stocks in the United States'.
-Preprint is here (coming soon! submitted to arxiv 5 March 2020).
+Preprint is here: https://arxiv.org/abs/2003.02895

 Overview
 =======